AntonyThorpe/silvershop-bankdeposit/docs/en/documentation.md

 ## Getting Started
 * In Admin, click Settings/Shop/Bank Account and add your organisation's details
-* Provide a message to the customer when they select Bank Deposit as a payment method in the checkout process.
-Copy Silvershop's CheckoutPage.ss to your theme's `templates/Layout` folder and add:
+* Stepped Checkout only: provide a message to the customer when they select Bank Deposit as a payment method in the checkout process.
+Copy Silvershop's `SteppedCheckoutPage.ss` from `templates/SilverShop/Page/Layout` into `themes/{yourtheme}/templates/SilverShop/Page/Layout` folder and add in the payment method section:
 ```html
     <% with SiteConfig %>
         <div>